yankiwi/tryfossdotcom-content/post/2023-02-12_ionicons_in_hugo/index.md

 ## Get the Icons

 To get the Ionicons SVG files, I'll be using [Hugo Modules](https://gohugo.io/hugo-modules/).
 Modules are nice because they let you specify a single file or directory within a git repository.
 In our case, we just want the svg directory.
-So I add the following to me config.toml file.
+So I add the following to my config.toml file.

 {{< highlight toml >}}
 [module]